 Evidence review process: The assessment of conformance with the Principles and Standards relies on detailed evaluation of documentary evidence and discussion with the company to ensure a full understanding of progress.
-ITA encourages members to provide maximum available information, and collates this into an evidence dossier for submission to the Independent Assessor.
+ITA encourages members to provide maximum available information and collates this into an evidence dossier for submission to the Independent Assessor.
 During a period of feedback and consultation the company may submit further evidence to clarify or add to the information originally provided in order to improve accuracy.
-The Independent Assessor then determines the final ranking and agrees the text included in this report.
+The Independent Assessor then determines the final Rating and agrees the text included in this report.

 The Independent Assessor: ITA engages an expert to make the assessment of evidence separately and independently from the views of the ITA or its members.
 The independent assessor for this pilot reporting is a consulting firm with more than 25 years' experience working on environmental and social issues and impacts in the natural resource sector.
-It specialises in analysis, prevention and management of environmental and social issues in the oil and gas, mining and aggregates industries worldwide and is familiar with large scale and artisanal mining, and acts as auditor and/or advisor to other commodity standards initiatives such as Bettercoal.
+It specialises in analysis, prevention and management of environmental and social issues and impacts in the natural resource sector.
+It specialises in analysis to other commodity standards initiatives such as Bettercoal.

-Reporting guide: The 'visual progress guide' on the title page is a general representation of the proportion of rankings overall.
+Reporting guide: The 'visual progress guide' on the title page is a general representation of the proportion of Ratings overall.